-But I was writing about Fertility Week for work, and one of the things that struck me is although more and more people are talking about fertility issues, there is still a lot of silence about when you don’t get pregnant.
+I was writing about fertility issues for work, and one of the things that struck me is although more and more people are talking about fertility issues, there is still a lot of silence about when you don’t get pregnant.

 And I realise that as someone with two children, it doesn’t look like we would have had any issues.
 But one of the things that struck me so much at the time was that I felt like we were the only ones, which I’ve found out since couldn’t be further from the truth.

 I knew I wanted children, but always at some point…way off in the future…after we were married…then after we’d bought a flat…then when I was done with drinks after work and lie-ins having a social life and guilt-free trips around Topshop.
 Then I hit 30 and it was like a switch had been flicked.
 All of a sudden, I really wanted a baby.

 But my husband didn’t, not quite yet.

 And by the time he felt vaguely ready, I was really really ready, and had read a lot about it already, so we didn’t start off from a relaxed, ‘let’s see what happens!’ point.
 But even then, nothing happened.